schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ## VPN Configuration

-The past couple of years, I've been using [Mullvad](https://mullvad.net/) as VPN provider and I'm a very happy customer.
-Back when _That One Privacy Site_ was still a thing, Mullvad earned a very good review which was when I decided to try it out.
-I have never looked back since.
-No personally idenfiable information is required to register, and paying cash via mail works perfectly.
+In recent years, I've been using [Mullvad](https://mullvad.net/) as a VPN provider.
+When _That One Privacy Site_ was still a thing, Mullvad was one of the top recommendations in the reviews.
+I decided to try it out and haven't looked back since.
+No personally identifiable information is required to register, and paying cash via mail works perfectly.

 I decided to go with the [WireGuard Road Warrior](https://docs.opnsense.org/manual/how-tos/wireguard-client.html) setup since I think WireGuard is the VPN protocol of the future.
-For more detailed step, check the [official OPNsense documentation on how to setup WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html).
-We'll also configure failover with two separate tunnels, in case one goes down.
+For more detailed steps, check the [official OPNsense documentation on setting up WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html).
+We'll also configure failover with two separate tunnels in case one goes down.

-WireGuard is not (yet) a native part of FreeBSD, so you must install it as plugin.
+WireGuard is not (yet) a native part of FreeBSD, so you must install it as a plugin.
 Navigate to `System` &rarr; `Firmware` &rarr; `Plugins` and install `os-wireguard`.

 After refreshing the browser, navigate to `VPN` &rarr; `WireGuard`.